 Want to plan a trip this epic??
 Download my free e-book, all about my in-depth trip planning process!

 What I learned about Arctic wear

-I did gobs of research, read dozens of blog posts about packing for Arctic winters, and pored through reviews.
+I did gobs of research, read dozens of blog posts about packing for cold weather and Arctic winter, and pored through reviews.
 I quickly started to get a feel for different brands that rose to the top consistently, and the types of items that I’d need.
-These became my guiding principles as I assembled my winter wardrobe.
+These became my guiding principles as I assembled my Arctic wear winter wardrobe.

 - Figure out where you need to invest in quality, and where you can cheap out.
 Below I talk about the areas I made those decisions in (and I was happy with all my choices), but this is a must to keep from breaking the bank.

 - Really think through what you’ll be doing when you’re using the gear, and if you’ll truly use it (and for how long).
-For example I kept trying to sell myself on the idea of gloves under mittens, but the reality was I needed to use my camera 24/7 so I needed my fingers free (so I decided on “glittens”).
+For example I kept trying to sell myself on the idea of gloves under mittens, but the reality was I needed to use my camera 24/7 so I needed my fingers free (so I decided on “glittens”; now I have touchscreen gloves I adore).
 I was only going to be there three days, and no major hiking, so I felt like I could tough it out if something didn’t end up working (like my old boots).

 - Fabric choice is key.
 Merino wool and silk are your friends for key bottom-layer pieces (merino wool is the more cost-effective of the two).
 Fleece-lined things can work elsewhere.
 Do your research on what to avoid (like cotton).